johnkola/swagger-to-nextjs/CODEGEN-PROMPTS.md

 Create a Node.js executable file using ES Module syntax that serves as the entry point for a CLI tool.
 This file should have a shebang for Node.js, import and execute the main CLI module using ES Module import from '../src/cli.js', handle any uncaught errors gracefully with user-friendly messages, and exit with appropriate status codes.
 It should also handle SIGINT signals for clean interruption when users press Ctrl+C. The file should be minimal, focusing only on launching the CLI and basic error handling.
 Use top-level await if needed and ensure all imports use ES Module syntax.

 ### /src/cli.js
 Build a Commander.js CLI interface using ES Module syntax for a Next.js code generator from OpenAPI specs with DaisyUI styling options.
 Import Commander using ES Module syntax.
 The main command should be "generate <spec> [output]" where spec is a path to an OpenAPI file and output is the target directory.
 Include options for --typescript (default true), --client (generate API client, default true), --pages (generate UI components, default true), --force (overwrite without asking), --dry-run (preview without writing), --theme <theme> (DaisyUI theme selection, default "light"), --themes <themes...> (list of DaisyUI themes to include, default ["light", "dark", "cupcake", "corporate"]), --no-daisyui (generate without DaisyUI, use plain CSS), and --custom-theme <path> (path to custom DaisyUI theme file).
+Add --config <path> option for configuration file support.
+Add new command "generate-from-config <config-file> [output]" that uses OpenAPI Generator config files.
+Add "test-templates" command with --verbose and --list options for template validation.
 Import and use ora for progress spinner and chalk for colored messages using ES Module imports.
 Display colored success/error messages and provide helpful next steps after generation including how to switch themes.
 Include proper version handling by reading package.json using fs.readFileSync and JSON.parse, and comprehensive help text.
 Export the CLI setup as the default export.

 ### /src/index.js
 Create the main orchestrator class using ES Module syntax for a code generator that coordinates the entire generation process from OpenAPI spec to Next.js application with DaisyUI components.
 Use ES Module imports for all dependencies.
-This class should accept configuration options in its constructor including theme preferences, have a main generate() method that sequentially runs all generation steps, coordinate loading the spec, validating it, and running various generators (types, API routes, client, pages with DaisyUI components, project files including Tailwind config).
-It should emit events for progress tracking using EventEmitter, handle errors gracefully with helpful messages, track DaisyUI theme configuration throughout the process, and return a summary of generated files.
+Import TemplateTester class for template validation.
+This class should accept configuration options in its constructor including theme preferences, have a main generate() method that sequentially runs all generation steps, coordinate loading the spec, validating it, running template tests via testTemplates() method if enabled, and running various generators (types, API routes, client, pages with DaisyUI components, project files including Tailwind config).
+Add initialize() method that supports loading configuration from files (JSON or YAML).
+It should emit events for progress tracking using EventEmitter, handle errors gracefully with helpful messages, track DaisyUI theme configuration throughout the process, emit progress events for template testing phase, and return a summary of generated files.
 Export the class as the default export.
 The class should support both CLI usage and programmatic usage as a library.

 ---